Wildlife by Design Classroom Presentations

 The Wildlife by Design program brings wildlife and natural resources conservation presentations into the classroom.
 A TWA Educator will come to the classroom with interactive wildlife-based lessons, activities and demonstrations.
 All presentations are designed to be grade specific and customized to meet the necessary science TEKS standards and/or to correlate with a specific thematic unit.

 - Each program is designed for a classroom length period of time, up to 60 minutes, and for a group of 20-45 students.

 - Programs are designed for grades K-8.

-- Each presentation date can include up to six (6) repeat programs.
+- Each visit can include between three to six (3-6) repeat presentations.

 - Each school is allowed to receive two (2) Wildlife by Design presentations per school year, so please communicate with your team and team lead/coordinator and let them know of your program reservation date.